 CharlestonUp one level

-In 2004, the U.S. Coast Guard established its Maritime Law Enforcement Academy at FLETC-Charleston.
-The U.S. Courts, Federal Probation and Pretrial Services established its training academy in Charleston in 2005.
-In 2007, Customs and Border Protection and the Immigration and Customs Enforcement also established satellite academies in Charleston.
-The U.S. Naval Criminal Investigative Service also began training at the site in 2007.
-In 2012 The Food and Drug Administration (FDA) office of criminal investigation (OCI) established a training office in Charleston.
+In December 2004, the U.S. Coast Guard officially consolidated its Boarding Officer and Boarding Team Member Schools by commissioning the Maritime Law Enforcement Academy (MLEA) at the FLETC-Charleston.
+The U.S. Courts, Federal Probation and Pretrial Services established its academy at the FLETC-Charleston in January 2005.
+In FY 2007, Customs and Border Protection and the Immigration and Customs Enforcement established satellite academies in Charleston.
+Additionally, the Naval Criminal Investigative Service began training at the FLETC-Charleston in FY 2007.
+The Food and Drug Administration became the newest partner organization to establish a training academy in Charleston in FY 2012.